xnaavii/musique/README.md

 ### Frameworks, Libraries & Programs Used

 -   [Google Fonts:](https://fonts.google.com/)
-    - Google fonts were used to import the 'Agdasima and Bacasime Antique' font into the style.css file which is used on all pages throughout the project.
+    - Google fonts were used to import the 'Libre Baskerville and Raleway' font into the style.css file which is used on all pages throughout the project.
 -   [Git](https://git-scm.com/)
     - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 -   [GitHub:](https://github.com/)